Carrie Morgridge

 Carrie Morgridge (born 1967) is an American philanthropist and author.
-She is vice-president of the Morgridge Family Foundation, funded by an annual grant from John P. and Tashia Morgridge's TOSA Foundation.
+She is CEO and Co-Founder of the Morgridge Family Foundation, funded by an annual grant from John P. and Tashia Morgridge's TOSA Foundation.
 The foundation's contributions have been in the hundreds of millions of dollars, with a particular focus on improving education, as well as health, the arts and the environment.
 Her book Every Gift Matters advocated the idea that even small gifts can have a big impact if done properly.

 Early life

 Morgridge grew up in a low-income family in Santa Barbara, California.
 She worked at a grocery store and learned to "pinch pennies," as her family was living "paycheck-to-paycheck".
 She graduated summa cum laude from the International Academy of Design and Technology.
 Her first marriage ended quickly; she was married and divorced by age 21.
 She owned and sold a chain of tanning salons in California and has been described by the Denver Post as a "savvy businesswoman".
 In addition, she finished eleven Ironman Triathlon competitions.
 In 1991 she married John Morgridge, the son of Cisco Systems former CEO John Morgridge.